Could TransDigm Be The Valeant Of The Aerospace Industry?

 President Trump, have a look at this!

-Note: Boeing and Lockheed gross margins are 13.6% and 10.91% respectively.
-TransDigm boasts gross margins of 54.5% selling airplane parts to our government.
+Note: Boeing and Lockheed gross margins are 13.6% and 10.91%, respectively.
+TransDigm boasts gross margins of 54.5%, selling airplane parts to the government.

-But you can argue that Boeing and Lockheed are OEM's, while TransDigm is a parts supplier.
+But you can argue that Boeing and Lockheed are OEMs while TransDigm is a parts supplier.
 Fair point.
 So next we compare TransDigm to its peer group.
 This analysis shows how much of a gross outlier it has become with regard to the amount of money it is making off the U.S. government.

 Margin Analysis: TransDigm to Comparable Peers